-- (a) Except as provided by subsection (b) below, a filer may include only one document in an electronic transmission to TexFile. - (b) A filer may electronically transmit a document to TexFile that includes another document as an attachment (e.g., a motion to which is attached a brief in support of the motion).
+- (a) Except as provided by subsection (b) below, a filer may include only one document in an electronic transmission to Texas.gov. - (b) A filer may electronically transmit a document to Texas.gov that includes another document as an attachment (e.g., a motion to which is attached a brief in support of the motion).